YourRoots by Genomelink

 Children(s): Mary Beach

-The story of Mary Jane Peacock began in 1640 in St Botolph, Aldgate, London, England.
-Mary Jane Peacock married Benjamin Beach, and had children including Mary Beach.
-Mary Jane Peacock passed away in 1677 in Essex, Virginia, United States.
+Mary Jane Peacock was born in 1640 in St Botolph, Aldgate, London, England, the child of John Peacock And Mary Joyce Webber.
+Mary Jane Peacock married Benjamin Beach Sr, and had children including Mary Beach.
+Mary Jane Peacock passed away in 1677 in Connecticut, USA.

 Find more search results for Mary Peacock